emmett-framework/rest/README.md

 ### Serialization

-Under the default behaviour, the REST extension will use the `form_rw` attribute of the involved model, and overwrite the results with the contents of the `rest_rw` attribute if present.
+Under the default behaviour, the REST extension will use the `fields_rw` attribute of the involved model, and overwrite the results with the contents of the `rest_rw` attribute if present.

 For example, with this model: